dsarlis/dfini-hack-team4/README.md

 # dfini-hack-team4

 ## Prerequisites
-Ensure that the following this are provided
+Ensure that the following are provided
 1. Rustup is installed
 ```
 rustup update